sbt/sbt-native-packager/src/sphinx/formats/linux.rst

 Modifying Mappings in General
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding, filtering and altering mappings are always simple methods on a sequence: ``Seq[LinuxPackageMapping]``.
+Adding, filtering and altering mappings are always simple methods on a ``Seq[LinuxPackageMapping]`` sequence.
+This section shows you the general way to add, modify, or filter mappings.
+The following sections have specific examples.

-The basic construct for adding looks like this
+The basic construct for **adding** a mapping is

 .. code-block:: scala